-They may be cuddly, but they can still tear through bamboo like nobody’s business.
+They may be cuddly but can still tear through bamboo like nobody’s business.

-Watching their antics is a great way to pass time when you’re stuck inside due to inclement weather or you just need a little break from your day-to-day routine.
+Watching their antics is a great way to pass the time when you’re stuck inside due to inclement weather or just need a little break from your daily routine.

-Take a look at this panda live stream and prepare for some cuteness overload!
+Look at this panda live stream and prepare for cuteness overload!

 Live Panda Cam

 Giant pandas are some of the most adored animals on earth, and it’s no wonder why.

 These cute creatures have a face only a mother could love-literally!

 With their round faces, black eyes, and fuzzy white fur coats, these cuddly critters are sure to melt your heart with just one glance.

 You only need an internet connection to watch the giant panda cam live from China anytime, day or night.